GAP-LAB-CUHK-SZ/LASA/README.md

 under ./output_result.

 ## Training
 Run the <strong>train_VAE.sh</strong> to train the VAE model.
+The --category entry in the script specify which category to train on.
 If you aims to train on one category, just specify one category from <strong> chair, cabinet, table, sofa, bed, shelf</strong>.
 Inputting <strong>all</strong> will train on all categories.
 Makes sure to download and preprocess all the required sub-category data.
 The sub-category arrangement can be found in ./datasets/taxonomy.py <br>
 After finish training the VAE model, run the following commands to pre-extract the VAE features for every object: